Star Pilots: Johan Becker

 Also in 2004, he also wrote the song "Här stannar jag kvar" for Sandra Dahlberg for Melodifestivalen 2004 and appeared with her during the show.

 In 2004–2005, he was part of the pop duo The Wallstones with Karl Martindahl.
 They had initial success with the 2004 hit "Good Old Stonecake".
-The song reached #3 in Swedish Singles Chart.
+The song reached #3 on the Swedish Singles Chart.
 In 2005, The Wallstones took part in Melodifestivalen 2005 with "Invisible People" The song also reached number 6 on the Swedish Singles Chart.
-The duo had one more release entitled "C'mon Julie".
-All appeared in the duo's 2005 album Pleasure and Pain before they split up.
+The duo had one more release titled "C'mon Julie".
+All of these songs appeared on the duo's 2005 album Pleasure and Pain before they split up.

 Johan Becker joined Star Pilots in 2005.

-On September 9, 2006, he married Carola Szücs and has two daughters Bianca and Olivia.
+On September 9, 2006, he married Carola Szücs.
+They have two daughters, Bianca and Olivia.

-He has cooperated with various artists like Girls Generation, Exile, A-Teens, Peter Jöback.
-Exile's song "Rising Sun" written by Becker was a big hit for them in 2011 in Japan reaching number 1 in Japanese Oricon chart.
+He has cooperated with various artists like Girls' Generation, Exile, A-Teens and Peter Jöback.
+Exile's song "Rising Sun", written by Becker, was a hit in 2011 in Japan, reaching number 1 on the Oricon chart.
 The song was the official charity anthem after the tsunami disaster of 2011.
 He was one of the winners at the Japanese JASRAC Foreign Work Award alongside Sharon Vaughn and the Thott Brothers.

-With Fredrik Thomander, he co-wrote the Girls Generation single "Paparazzi" that also reached number 1 on Oricon charts in 2012.
+With Fredrik Thomander, he co-wrote the Girls' Generation single "Paparazzi", which reached number 1 on the Oricon charts in 2012.

 Petter Isaksson

-Besides being a main vocalist with Star Pilots, Petter isaksson has co-directed with Jonas Rosin and Roland Möhle a 2011 Swedish version of Jesus Christ Superstar.
+As well as being a main vocalist with Star Pilots, in 2011 Petter Isaksson co-directed with Jonas Rosin and Roland Möhle a Swedish version of Jesus Christ Superstar.
 He also plays the role of Judas in the musical.

 Albin Sandqvist

-Albin Sandqvist also known by the mononym Albin besides Star Pilots was a solo electronic / dance pop act who in 2005 had a solo hit single "I'll Be Waiting".
-The maxi single included backing vocals by Marcus Öhrn and Sussie Ottebring with Lee Farmer on guitar.
-The maxi single also had a remix of the track by Punkstar.
+Albin Sandqvist, also known by the mononym Albin, besides Star Pilots was a solo electronic / dance pop act who in 2005 had a solo hit single, "I'll Be Waiting".
+The single included backing vocals by Marcus Öhrn and Sussie Ottebring with Lee Farmer on guitar, and a remix of the track by Punkstar.